-Carthage is ranked No. 3 in the nation among baccalaureate institutions for student participation in short-term study abroad
+Carthage is ranked in the Top 5 in the nation among baccalaureate institutions for student participation in short-term study abroad

 Every January since 1973, Carthage students have left wintry Wisconsin to explore new corners of the world.

 “J-Term is one of the most amazing things about Carthage.”

 They head to Sweden to study international business and marketing, meeting with top executives at major companies like Volvo Cars, Saab Aerospace, and ABB Robotics.

 They head to Rome to study the myth and politics in Shakespeare’s Roman plays.
 They study art in Senegal; rural development practices in Guatemala; the neurobiology of marine invertebrates by scuba diving off Roatan Island in Honduras.